 from the Olympic Auditorium in Downtown LA.

-The band reformed out of the blue in 2008, and has played a handful of shows in the Southern California area each year since then.
-The Die Laughing EP was made available through Itunes later that year.
+The band reformed out of the blue in 2008, and played a handful of shows in the Southern California area each year through 2012.
 The unlikely reunion after a 23 year hiatus was initiated by Julie, and all original members were on board.
 Highlights include playing the Santa Monica Civic for the Goldenvoice 30 show with old friends TSOL & Bad Religion, and with NOFX (who's very first show was opening for Sin 34 at the Cathay De Grande) at the Henry Fonda Theater, which just so happens to be right around the corner from the former location of the Cathay De Grande.
 The Die Laughing EP was made available through Itunes in 2008.